 Katrine’s primary responsibility is the content management system behind the Safe Delivery App.
 Previously to joining Maternity Foundation in 2018, Katrine worked as a research assistant focusing on environmental health and environmental epidemiology at The University of Auckland, New Zealand.
 She has also worked at Copenhagen University College as a consultant in charge of the development, planning and quality assurance of continuing health education activities.Katrine holds a Master of Public Health (MPH) from the University of Copenhagen and a Bachelor of Midwifery.
 Katrine has worked as a midwife, and as a midwife specialist consultant for conception, pregnancy, lactation and infant feeding.

 Trine supports the clinical team and the rest of the organization in digital and design related tasks and projects.
 Trine comes from a background in software and has been working with User Experience since finishing her MSc at the IT University of Copenhagen in 2006.

 Nanna is part of the clinical team where she is in charge of conducting remote trainings.

 She holds a bachelor In Midwifery from Metropolitan University College and prior to joining Maternity Foundation she worked at Rigshospitalets labour ward.

-She holds a Bachelor in Midwifery from Metropolitan University College, as well as a Master in Disaster Management from University of Copenhagen.
-She is currently studying a MSc in Global Health from University of Copenhagen.
+She holds a Bachelor in Midwifery from Metropolitan University College, as well as a Master in Disaster Management from University of Copenhagen and a MSc in Global Health from University of Copenhagen.
 Previously Sarah has worked as a midwife at the postnatal ward at Herlev Hospital and Rigshospitalet.